mpaulweeks/bookmarks-jekyll/_posts/2018-05-11-edh-changes-karoo.md

 Pretty straightforward.
 I dump my lands, use the aggresive ramping to dump my hand, then wheel.
 Keep going until I can remove everyone's board + resolve <auto-card>Progenitus</auto-card> in one turn.

-I was originally shy towards wheels that reshuffled my graveyard, considering how my graveyard land recursion I run.
-But the recursion is good enough with a single fetch, and it's nice to be able to recover a discarded combo piece.
+I was originally shy towards wheels that reshuffled my graveyard, considering how much graveyard land recursion I run.
+But a card like <auto-card>Crucible of Worlds</auto-card> is good enough with a single fetch.

 <div class="center">
   <auto-card-image>Recurring Insight</auto-card-image>